New Partnership ‘Travelee’

 Lunch – Volunteers to prepare their own sandwich.
 Tuna, cold meat, salad, eggs.
 Some prefer to take left over dinner from the night before for lunch.

 Dinner – Cooked meal (eg. stews, soups, curries, fish, roast vegetables, taro, sweet potato, bread, rice etc.

-Accommodation will vary depending on the project, but will be in the form of shared bedrooms 3-6 persons at a dedicated volunteer center.
-Living with other volunteers in a dormitory-style house is heaps of fun and a great way to meet like minded travelers.
+Accommodation is in a dedicated house for volunteers with shared bedrooms 3-6 persons per room (single gender rooms) and private bathroom per room.
+Living with other volunteers in a dormitory-style house is heaps of fun and a great way to meet like minded travellers.
 The volunteer houses are in close proximity to a basic supermarkets, ATM, fresh fruit and vegetable stands, petrol stations and bus stop.

 24/7 Program Support